75 Sylvan Street, Suite B-102

 As a non-profit, community-based organization we have an opportunity to serve people of all backgrounds and socio-economic standing and we are committed to helping more individuals and families access care early, and receive support during one of the most challenging times in their lives.
 No one is denied care from Care Dimensions because of financial status, level of insurance coverage or ability to pay.
 Thank you for your consideration to support our work.

-I am truly amazed at the strength of Care Dimensions.
-In a constantly evolving healthcare market, Care Dimensions has continued to enjoy strong growth by offering innovative clinical programs, providing earlier and easier access to care for sicker patients, delivering consistently high quality care, and developing new referral partners.
+In a constantly evolving healthcare market, Care Dimensions has continued to enjoy strong growth for more than four decades by offering innovative clinical programs, providing earlier and easier access to care for sicker patients, delivering consistently high quality care, and developing new referral partners.
 This growth coupled with prudent management has enabled Care Dimensions to build a solid financial foundation to support its vision and innovation.
 I am proud to serve Care Dimensions and partner with an exceptional senior management team to support the superb work of our clinical staff and their administrative colleagues.

 In a specific U.S. city, cities, state(s) and/or region.